 Machinery and equipment are stated at cost.
 As further discussed below under "Goodwill, Intangible and Long-Lived Assets," machinery and equipment that has been determined to be impaired is written down to its fair value at the time of the impairment.
 Depreciation is based upon the estimated useful life of the assets using the straight-line method.
 The estimated useful lives range from one to ten years.
 Leasehold improvements are recorded at cost and amortized over the shorter of the lease term or the estimated useful life of the asset.
-We record leasehold improvements made to our leased facilities based on the amount of the total cost to construct the improvements regardless of whether a portion of that cost was paid through an allowance provided by the facility's landlord.
-Expenditures for maintenance and repairs are charged to operations as incurred.
-Total depreciation expense was \$401 and \$457 for the years ended December 31, 2013 and 2012, respectively.
+Total depreciation expense was \$524 and \$401 for the years ended December 31, 2014 and 2013, respectively.